Playify/PlayifyRpc_CSharp/README.md

 here you can evaluate simple RPC calls directly from the browser.

-Additionally you can directly evaluate calls using http://127.0.0.1:4590/rpc/EXPRESSION where expression is a valid function call, e.g. if you want to call Rpc.getRegistrations(), you can access http://127.0.0.1:4590/rpc/Rpc.getRegistrations() and get the return value as http response
+Additionally you can directly evaluate calls using http://127.0.0.1:4590/rpc/EXPRESSION where `EXPRESSION` is a valid function call, e.g. if you want to call `Rpc.getRegistrations()`, you can access http://127.0.0.1:4590/rpc/Rpc.getRegistrations() and get the return value from the http response

 # Server